The Ramos Acrobats: Family

-The family consists of husband Marcelo de Ramos, born in Brazil (1970), who is professionally known as "Marcelo The Daredevil".
-He is a stuntman and Extreme Gymnast originally from Brazil, Wife Anita Grosvenor Ramos born in Liverpool (1974), Acrobat and keep fit instructor.
-Marcelo and Anita got married in Liverpool in 1995 and have 3 children Jordan Ramos born in Brazil in (1995).)
-Jordan is a former Gymnast for Great Britain, and represented Great Britain in 2 Junior World tumbling Championships.
-Samuel Ramos born in Sheffield (2003) Samuel at the age of just 6 years old made news for his outstanding Gymnastic Skills and for wanting to join the GB team at the 2012 Olympics despite him being too young to compete.
-Rio Ramos was born in Sheffield (2010).
-The Ramos Acrobats have appeared in various reality TV shows, newspapers, and magazines.
+The family consists of husband Marcelo de Ramos, born in Brazil, who is professionally known as "Marcelo The Daredevil".
+He is a stuntman and extreme gymnast, originally from Brazil.
+Wife Anita Grosvenor Ramos born in Liverpool, acrobat and keep fit instructor.
+Marcelo and Anita have 3 children.
+Jordan Ramos is a former gymnast for Great Britain, and represented Great Britain in two Junior World Tumbling Championships.
+The other brothers are Samuel Ramos and Rio Ramos.